-- The role of Legislative Executive Committee (LEC) is to provide statewide leadership during the policy development process and to approve the policy statements recommended by the respective policy committees at the end of the Legislative Conference. - The LEC is comprised of the following members: the FAC Executive Committee; the Chairs and Vice Chairs of each policy committee; and the Chairs and Vice Chairs of the Rural and Urban Caucuses and all past presidents of the Association who are still hold office as a county commissioner. - Policy Leaders are permitted to attend LEC meetings, but they are not permitted to vote. - The LEC meets twice during both the Innovation & Policy Conference and the Legislative Conference, once prior to committee meetings beginning and once at the conclusion of committee work. - At least one Chair or Vice Chair of each policy committee and caucus must attend the LEC meeting and provide a brief description of the policy proposals to be discussed at its committee meeting and the outcome of those discussions.
+- The role of Legislative Executive Committee (LEC) is to provide statewide leadership during the policy development process and to approve the policy statements recommended by the respective policy committees at the end of the Legislative Conference. - The LEC is comprised of the following members: the FAC Executive Committee; and the Chairs and Vice Chairs of each policy committee and the past FAC Presidents still in office. - Policy Leaders are permitted to attend LEC meetings, but they are not permitted to vote. - The LEC meets twice during both the Innovation & Policy Conference and the Legislative Conference, once prior to committee meetings beginning and once at the conclusion of committee work. - At least one Chair or Vice Chair of each policy committee must attend the LEC meeting and provide a brief description of the policy proposals to be discussed at its committee meeting and the outcome of those discussions.
 During the first LEC meeting of each policy development conference, any policy committee chair (or vice chair if chair is absent) may claim cross jurisdiction of a policy proposal and have it heard in an additional committee.
-Such a claim will be effective unless the LEC votes, upon proper motion and by a major of those present, to prohibit such cross jurisdiction.
+Such a claim will be effective unless the LEC votes, upon proper motion and by a major of those present, to prohibit such cross jurisdiction. - During the course of the legislative session, the LEC meets weekly via conference call (usually on Friday mornings) and is responsible for any revision, modification, deletion or addition to the policy statements adopted by the membership and may make interim policy decisions as needed.